 It is important that you do not confuse Special Enrollment Exam prep courses with EA CPE courses.
 Courses designed to help you pass the SEE are not recognized as enrolled agent continuing CPE.

 Although Gleim has a long track record of helping candidates prepare for the SEE exam, they have also entered into an agreement with the Office of Professional Responsibility and the IRS to help students meet their CPE requirements once they are enrolled agents.
-Gleim now also offers an Ethics course that was designed to meet the IRS requirements.
+They now also offer an Ethics course that was designed to meet the IRS requirements.

 You may find other courses, such as APlusCPE, to be a more efficient means of completing your CPE requirements.
 Many courses are designed to include all necessary material in one program, as opposed to the two separate courses offered by Gleim.